Evelynn-atienosan/E-Commerce-Sales-Analysis-Olist-Marketplace-/README.md

 ## Project Overview
 This project analyzes the Olist E-Commerce dataset to understand key drivers of sales performance in an online marketplace.

-The goal is to uncover insights around revenue, customers, sellers, products, and delivery performance using SQL and Power BI.
+The goal is to uncover insights around revenue, customers, sellers and products  using SQL and Power BI.

 The analysis focuses on answering:

 - What drives sales performance in the marketplace?
 - How do customers, sellers, and product categories contribute to revenue?
-- How does delivery performance affect customer satisfaction?
+- Which year has the highest sales performance?

 ## Dataset
 - Source: Olist Brazilian E-Commerce Dataset (Kaggle)